Puerto Rico canceled the Whitefish contract, but it still needs help w

 The massive storm knocked out power to all 3.4 million residents of Puerto Rico, and six weeks later, only about 30% of the island has its power back.
 Reuters has a good breakdown about why the situation is so complicated, but the reality is, they need help.
 Luckily, states like Florida and New York are sending aid in the form of utility crews capable of doing the work.
 Per Bloomberg, Puerto Rico has also requested help from the American Public Power Association and plans to ask other states to send help as well.

-Here are some things you can to help Puerto Rico, tooML
+Here are some things you can do to help Puerto Rico, tooML